Facebook to open sales office in China -Bloomberg

 May 12 (Reuters) - Facebook Inc plans to open a sales office in China to work with local advertisers, Bloomberg reported, citing people familiar with the matter.

-The world’s largest social networking company is in talks to lease space in the Fortune Financial Center in Beijing’s central business district, Blooming said, citing the sources.
+The world’s largest social networking company is in talks to lease space in the Fortune Financial Center in Beijing’s central business district, Bloomberg said, citing the sources.

 Facebook could open an office in China within a year, a person familiar with the matter said. (r.reuters.com/vag39v)